Every story has a beginning. Your character’s Background

 could have been a sage or an artisan.
 Your rogue might have gotten by as a guild thief or commanded audiences as a jester.

-Choosing a background provides you with important story cues about your character’s identity.
-The most important question to ask about your background is what changed
+provides you with important story cues about your character’s identity.
+The most important question to ask about your Background

 money?
 How did you learn the Skills

 of your class?
 What sets you apart from ordinary people who share your background?

 The sample Background

 presented here provides both concrete benefits (features, proficiencies, and languages) and Roleplaying